Illinois Car Insurance Requirements

 - Punishment for not carrying auto insurance in Illinois can be substantial.
 You could have your license plates suspended or receive a minimum fine of $500.
 Driving with a suspended registration could result in a $1,000 fine.

-Learn More About Illinois Required Coverage
+More About Required Illinois Auto Insurance Coverage

 While some types of auto insurance coverage are required, you may choose to reject others.
 Illinois drivers must have at least the following coverages to drive legally in the state.